 A contingent of faculty involved with Post Bariatric Body Contouring working group included:

-- Dr. Peter Brill – UHN /Toronto Western Division
+- Dr. Peter Brill – UHN /Toronto Western Hospital

 - Dr. Atul Kesarwani – Michael Garron/TEGH

-- Dr. Linda Musgrave – St. Michael’s Hospital
+- Dr. Melinda Musgrave – St. Michael’s Hospital

 - Dr. Alexandra Ruszkowski – Oshawa General Hospital